 I am using a small to a medium loaf tin lined with lightly greased parchment paper.
 You can use a round tin or muffin tin (reduce baking time in this case).

-Once the bread is baked, I recommend living it to cool down so it sets and comes together, so to speak.
+Once the bread is baked, I recommend leaving it to cool down so it sets and comes together, so to speak.
 Because it’s slightly more moist than the actual corn or other grain-based bread, it’s always better once it’s cooled down.
 It will keep quite well in the fridge in an airtight container or wrapped in foil for 3-4 days and can be sliced and frozen.

 HOW TO MAKE CHIPOTLE BUTTER